 Decision to Derive: √ Range Rover clamshell hood w/ model name spelled out at front + low beltline, tall greenhouse + acutely pushed out liftgate joined to acute jawed rear bumper ; √ Porsche Cayenne / VW Touareg lower side spat, Coke-bottled fuselage flaring wide from D-pillar to quarter panel.

-STANDOUT TO EYES: √ “B” [for Bentley?] amber DRL’s / directionals outlining vertical stacked LED headlamps assemblies; √ Dual cube chrome tipped right exhaust outlet.
+STANDOUT TO EYES: √ “B” [Bentley behind derived] amber DRL’s / directionals outlining vertical stacked LED headlamps assemblies; √ Dual cube chrome tipped right exhaust outlet.

 WHY: Kia slams down the sledgehammer, ringing the bell on an admirably aspirational big ute.